edgedb/easy-edgedb/chapter14/index.md

 1. How would you display just the numbers for all the `Person` types? e.g. if there are 20 of them, displaying `1, 2, 3..., 18, 19, 20`.

-2. Using reverse lookup, how would you display 1) all the `Place` types (plus their names) that have an `o` in the name and 2) the names of the people that visited them?
+2. Using a computed backlink, how would you display 1) all the `Place` types (plus their names) that have an `o` in the name and 2) the names of the people that visited them?

-3. Using reverse lookup, how would you display all the Person types that will later become `MinorVampire`s?
+3. Using a computed backlink, how would you display all the Person types that will later become `MinorVampire`s?

    Hint: Remember, `MinorVampire` has a link back to the vampire's former self.